 The safety and security of children at Aspen Grove is a top priority:

-Parents and caregivers are required to sign children in and out using a fingerprint system located at the reception area.
+Parents and caregivers are required to sign children in and out using a 4 digit code system located at the reception area.
 Children are dismissed to authorized adults only.

 All classrooms are equipped with cameras for confidential viewing by management should a situation require review